chriswebb09/chriswebb09.github.io/_posts/2017-01-21-me-myself-and-my-code.md

 **Bottom line**: October me is not nearly as clever as he thought he was.

-## Simple principles to code by, not so simple to clean up after.
+## Simple principles to code by, not simple to clean up after.

 How did we get here: